-In these instances, consider forgoing a complicated EPOS system, and doing most of your management work through your online ordering system.
+In these instances, think about your online ordering system first.
 Simple EPOS systems which work well and could complement your online ordering system include free ones such as iZettle, which include payment processing.

 Or, the Good Till and Nobly are both cheap systems which will do everything you need.
 More complicated systems such as Lightspeed are probably a cut above what you need – especially as a lot of the complicated front-end you’re paying for is organised around table service.

 You might want to consider investing in aggregated analytics which could pull data from both when you come to e.g. look at your reports, and you want everything in one place.
 Call us and ask about your options here.